richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 #### Run in forward chronological order

-When EmrEtlRunner successfully processes the raw SnowPlow events for e.g.
-2012-12-11, it moves all the raw SnowPlow event logs with a 2012-12-11 timestamp from your In Bucket into your Archive Bucket.
+When EmrEtlRunner successfully completes processing the raw SnowPlow events for e.g. 2012-12-11, it moves all the raw SnowPlow event logs with a 2012-12-11 timestamp from your In Bucket into your Archive Bucket.

-If you then run EmrEtlRunner for 2012-12-10 (the day before), then it will miss any orphan events (e.g. from 23:59 on 2012-12-10) which were logged in files with 2012-12-11 timestamps - because those files have already been archived, and so are not re-processed.
+If you then run EmrEtlRunner for 2012-12-10 (the day before), it will miss any orphan events (e.g. from 23:59 on 2012-12-10) which were logged in files with 2012-12-11 timestamps - because those files have already been archived, and so are not re-processed.

 So, always operate EmrEtlRunner in forward chronological order, to avoid archiving orphan events before they can be processed.